Here’s the coming avalanche that could further destroy the dollar

 The budget deficit was $680 billion in 2013.
 That overage all gets “covered” by the Fed through new money creation.
 Meltzer sees the projected 3.5% increase in food prices this year as a warning.
 He warns that the endgame of all of this is inflation.
 All that money is just sitting there waiting to be unleashed, like an avalanche waiting for a gunshot.

 The bright spot in all this is Yellen’s acknowledgement of the lingering unemployment problem.
 In her statement she did concede that while the unemployment rate looks better at 6.3%, the labor force participation rate is also down.
 She is willing to face the fact that we have an unprecedented, long-term unemployment problem and that many, many Americans who would prefer to have a job can’t find one.
 She could have just crowed about the drop to 6.3% and left it at that.

 It’s nice for Yellen to publicly make this concession, however, her understanding of the root of the problem is leading her to poor solutions.
 The economy is stuck.
 Drowning it in money will absolutely devastate the unemployed Americans she cares so much about.

 We hope you’re not one of the unfortunate many who would like a job but can’t find one.
-But even if not, it’s critical to ask yourself: Am I prepared for the coming avalanche of inflation?federal reserve, inflation, janet yellen, quantitative easing, unemployment
+But even if not, it’s critical to ask yourself: Am I prepared for the coming avalanche of inflation?Featured, federal reserve, inflation, janet yellen, quantitative easing, unemployment